Arvydas Sabonis: Portland Trail Blazers

 Sabonis was originally selected by the Atlanta Hawks with the 77th overall pick of the 1985 NBA draft.
 However, the selection was voided because Sabonis was under 21 at the time of the draft.
 The following spring, he suffered a devastating Achilles' tendon injury.
 Nevertheless, he was selected by the Portland Trail Blazers, with the 24th overall pick of the 1986 NBA draft.
 As of 2025, Sabonis would be the last player to be selected in multiple NBA drafts, since the process of players entering multiple draft years would be abolished after the 1980s.
-Sabonis was not allowed to play in the US by the Soviet authorities, despite LSU Tigers head coach Dale Brown's plans to have Sabonis studying and playing at Louisiana State University, thus keeping him in an amateur status.
-However, he did go to Portland, to rehabilitate his injury with the Blazers medical staff, in 1988, while also practicing with the team.
+Sabonis was not allowed to play in the US by the Soviet authorities, despite an offer from LSU Tigers head coach Dale Brown to have Sabonis play at Louisiana State University, thus preserving his amateur status for Olympic competition.
+However, Sabonis did go to Portland, to rehabilitate his injury with the Blazers medical staff, in 1988, while also practicing with the team.

 After the 1994–95 European season, Sabonis and Portland contacted one another about a move to the NBA.
 Before signing Sabonis, Portland's then-general manager, Bob Whitsitt, asked the Blazers team physician to look at Sabonis' X-rays.
 Illustrating the impact of Sabonis' numerous injuries, Whitsitt recalled in a 2011 interview, that when the doctor reported the results, "He said that Arvydas could qualify for a handicapped parking spot, based on the X-ray alone."
 Nevertheless, the Blazers signed Sabonis.
 He had a successful rookie campaign, averaging 14.5 points, on 55% shooting, and 8.1 rebounds per game while playing less than 24 minutes per game.
 Sabonis was selected to the All-Rookie First Team and was runner-up in both Rookie of the Year and Sixth Man of the Year voting.
 His postseason averages went up to 23.6 points and 10.2 rebounds per game.
 In the first playoff series of his NBA career, Portland lost to Utah in five games.
 Sabonis averaged 16.0 points, 10.0 rebounds, and 3.0 assists per game in 1997–98, all career-highs.

-During Sabonis's first stint in Portland, the Blazers always made the playoffs (part of a 21-year streak); between 1998 and 1999, the Oregon franchise changed large parts of its roster in order to compete for the NBA Championship (after six consecutive first round losses) with center Sabonis the only player remaining in the starting five.
+During Sabonis's first stint in Portland, the Blazers made the playoffs every year (as part of the team's 21-year postseason streak).
+After six consecutive first round losses, Portland changed large parts of its roster between 1998 and 1999 in a bid to compete for the NBA Championship: Sabonis the only starter retained.
 Kenny Anderson and Isaiah Rider were traded for Damon Stoudamire and Steve Smith.
 In both those years, the Blazers reached the Western Conference Finals.
-In 1999, they were swept by the eventual champions, the San Antonio Spurs, while, the next year, the team (starting Sabonis, Smith, Stoudamire, Rasheed Wallace, and recently added Scottie Pippen) lost to the Los Angeles Lakers (at the beginning of the team's three-peat), in seven games.
+In 1999, they were swept by the eventual champion San Antonio Spurs, and the next year a starting five of Sabonis, Smith, Stoudamire, Rasheed Wallace, and recently added Scottie Pippen lost to the Los Angeles Lakers (at the beginning of the team's three-peat) in seven games.